VERY SHORT ANSWER QUESTIONS ( 1 or 2 Marks)

 In the context of the above case:

-1. What is a Demat account?
+What is a Demat

-2. Who is acting as the depository participant for Harsh?
+Who is acting as the

-3. Name the document that is legally enforceable and helps to settle the claims between the investor and the broker.
+is legally enforceable and helps to settle the claims between the investor and

 Answer:

-1. A Demat account is an account used for holding securities in electronic form.
+account used for holding securities in electronic form.

-2. The Broking house is acting as the depository participant for Harsh.
+acting as the depository participant for Harsh.

-3. A contract note is a legally enforceable document that helps to settle the claims between the investor and the broker.
+legally enforceable document that helps to settle the claims between the

 Question 4.